zhengsx/rlcard/docs/toy-examples.md

 # Toy Examples
 In this document, we provide some toy examples for getting started.
-All the examples shown in this document and even more examples are available in [examples/](../examples).
+All the examples in this document and even more examples are available in [examples/](../examples).

 ## Playing with Random Agents
 We have set up a random agent that can play randomly on each environment.
 An example of applying a random agent on Blackjack is as follow: